 Is Hell Burning Now?

-In Matthew 10:28 we learned that the purpose of hell is to destroy both body and soul.
+In Matthew 10:28, Jesus taught that the purpose of hell is to destroy both body and soul.
 Jesus said of the wicked, "thy whole body should be cast into hell."
 (Matt.
 5:30).
 When a person dies and is buried, their body remains in the ground until the resurrection.
 The souls of the wicked are not sent to hell upon death, because hell does not exist yet.
-Hell is created by God at the end of the Millennium for the purpose of destroying the bodies and souls of the wicked:
+Hell is created by God at the end of the age for the purpose of destroying the bodies and souls of the wicked.
+This is proven by the fact that all those who were not resurrected with the righteous in the first resurrection, remain dead in their graves until the second resurrection:

-In Matthew 25:46 Jesus said the wicked would go into "everlasting punishment".
-Now, this could be understood in one of two ways:
+In Matthew 25:46 Jesus said the wicked would go into "everlasting punishment."
+This could be understood in one of two ways:

-In order to ascertain which is the correct interpretation, we need to examine other Scriptures.
+In order to ascertain which is the correct interpretation, other Scriptures must be examined.
 There is not a single verse in the entire Old Testament about an eternally burning hell, but there are a number of passages which describe a fire that will annihilate the wicked:

 For, behold, the day cometh, that shall burn as an oven; and all the proud, yea, and all that do wickedly, shall be stubble: and the day that cometh shall burn them up, saith the LORD of hosts, that it shall leave them neither root nor branch. ...
 And ye shall tread down the wicked; for they shall be ashes under the soles of your feet...
 (Mal.
 4:1,3)